Significant Infill Intercepts

 The company conducts a Quality Assurance/Quality Control program in accordance with NI 43-101 and industry best practices using a combination of standards and blanks on approximately one out of every 25 samples.
 Results are monitored as final certificates are received, and any re-assay requests are sent back immediately.
 Pulp and preparation sample analyses are also performed as part of the QAQC process.
 Approximately 5% of the sample pulps are sent to a secondary laboratory for control purposes.
 In addition, the laboratory performs its own internal QAQC checks, with results made available on certificates for Company review.

-Link to drill results, locations and lengths of drillhole collars corresponding to January 2023 through April 2023 at Los Azules:
+Link to geochemical results, locations and lengths of drill-hole collars corresponding to October 2022 through January 2023 at Los Azules:

-Table 2 – Hole Locations and Lengths for Los Azules Drilling Results
+Table 2 – Hole Locations and Lengths for Released Drilling Results at Los Azules

 |HOLE-ID||Azimuth||Dip||Length||Loc X||Loc Y||Loc Z|